bringyourownideas/silverstripe-composer-security-checker/README.md

 ## Installation

+The following installation commands includes schedulding a queuedjob to populate the data.
 Run the following command to install this package as a development dependency:

 ```
 composer require spekulatius/silverstripe-composer-security-checker dev-master --dev
+php ./framework/cli-script.php dev/build
+php ./framework/cli-script.php dev/tasks/ProcessJobQueueTask
 ```

 *or* as general dependency:

 ```
 composer require spekulatius/silverstripe-composer-security-checker dev-master
+php ./framework/cli-script.php dev/build
+php ./framework/cli-script.php dev/tasks/ProcessJobQueueTask
 ```

-Please run /dev/build after composer has finished the installation.

 **Recommendation is to only install this as dev dependency!**

 ## Usage

-After the installation execute the following steps:

-1. Go onto your website mysite.com/dev/tasks and find the security checker task.

-2. Run the task and wait for the task to finish (displays message).
-This can take some time - depending on the number of dependencies.
+The information gets automatically updated via a queuedjob on dev/build.
+You will need to run the queuedjobs task to get the information.

-3. Use the information in your database (Table "ComposerSecurityVulnerability").
+Use the information in your database (Table "ComposerSecurityVulnerability") as you like.
+Please be careful how you expose this information.

 Future development / Ideas
 --------------------------